-1. EWWW ImaOptimizerge
+1. EWWW Image Optimizer

 2. WP Smush

-WP Smush is WPMU DEV’s image optimization plugin, available in both free and premium formats.
-As is common with this sort of plugin, any images you upload to your WordPress site will be automatically optimized (or ‘smushed’, as this plugin’s developers like to call it).
+You can automatically optimize and resize every image in any directory on your WordPress or multisite on upload.
+As it is typical with this sort of plugin, any images you upload to your WordPress site will be automatically optimized (or ‘smushed,’ as this plugin’s developers like to call it).

-By default, WP Smush uses lossless optimization techniques, but its pro version includes a Super-Smush option which optimizes each image multiple times using lossy compression techniques.
-This method can allegedly cut filesizes almost by half with a minimal loss of quality, but for the purposes of our article, we’re going to be sticking with the free version of the plugin.
+By default, WP Smush is a lossless image optimizer, but its pro version includes a Super-Smush option which optimizes each image multiple times using lossy compression techniques.
+This method cuts filesizes almost by half with a minimal loss of quality, which is a great combination.

 3. Kraken Image Optimizer